-Camping is a word that evokes as many different ways of outdoor living as there are different people.
-Camping can be anything from backpacking in the remote wilderness to sleeping in a luxurious RV in a park that resembles a small city.
+Camping is a word that evokes the smell of a campfire while eating smores and playing like a wild child with mother nature.
+Types of camping can be anything from backpacking in the remote wilderness to sleeping in a luxurious RV in a park that resembles a small city.

 Dispersed or Boondock camping

-For the purpose of this blog, my focus is on DISPERSED camping.
-Other terms that might be used are boondocking, dry camping or wild camping.
-This is for folks who enjoy the solitude and primitive experience of wilderness camping away from developed campgrounds and congested campers.
+Most of our camping is DISPERSED camping.
+Other terms also used are boondocking, dry camping, overlanding or wild camping.
+Dispersed camping folks typically enjoy the solitude and primitive experience of wilderness camping away from crowded campgrounds.
 This type of camping is often found in National Forests or National Parks outside of developed campgrounds.

 - Boondocking 101 by Campendium